Well-being activities to practice during confinement.

 Children prefer “long” podcasts of 15 to 20 minutes, or even longer than 30 minutes; 73% of children listen to podcasts at home and 53% of them listen to them in a group (whether with family or friends).

-Here are some podcasts for children under 3 to discover without delay:
+Here are some podcasts for children under 3 years old to discover without further delay:

-- dream blower (from 3 to 9 years old) to discover pretty stories
+- Dream Blower (from 3 to 9 years old) to discover lovely stories

 - Feet on the ground & head in the clouds to learn about meditation together and enjoy a break, a moment of calm during the day

-- Bloom also nicknamed the "children's radio" with a mix of stories, songs, reports, and games
+- Bloom also nicknamed “children’s radio” with a mix of stories, songs, reports, and games

-- The famous tales of Henri Des ( Tom Thumb, The Three Little Pigs, Goldilocks … ) and by Alain Royer ( The Little Mermaid, Tom Thumb, Cinderella … ) are also available to listen to on iTunes in particular
+- The famous tales of Henri Dés ( Tom Thumb, The Three Little Pigs, Goldilocks , etc. ) and by Alain Royer ( The Little Mermaid, Tom Thumb, Cinderella … ) are also available to listen to on iTunes in particular

-- Sybel : which is actually an application that brings together a good number of podcasts for young and old on which you can rely to make new discoveries
+- Sybel : which is in reality an application which brings together a good number of podcasts for young and old on which you can rely to make new discoveries

-- Have you read it my little wolf to allow you to discover new books to read to children, or even The little boats to help you easily answer all the questions asked by your children.
+- Have you read it my little wolf to allow you to discover new books to read to children, or even The little boats to help you easily respond to all the glue asked by your children.

-Of course, always in connection with the sound benefits, listening to music is also a smart way to relax, pass the time, or occupy/put your baby to sleep.
-This article will help you anticipate the different methods, and thus fully understand the benefits of music.
+Of course, still linked to the sound benefits, listening to music is also a smart way to relax, pass the time, or even keep your baby busy/put to sleep.
+This item will help you anticipate the different methods, and thus fully understand the benefits of music.

 5. Optimize your time through learning

-Almost anyone can name a language they would like to learn.
+Almost everyone can name a language they would like to learn.
 But almost everyone finds countless excuses for not having learned it yet.
-Is there a better time to learn than this confinement that forces us to stay at home?
+Is there a better time to learn than this confinement which requires us to stay at home?

-Learning a language boosts your confidence.
-Indeed, you will find new friends, will understand films in original version without having to resort to subtitles… You will be able to travel with more comfort, and this even allows you to further stimulate your gray cells (memory, for example).
+Learning a language builds your confidence.
+Indeed, you will find new friends, understand films in original language without having to use subtitles...
+You will be able to travel with more comfort, and this even helps to further stimulate your gray cells (memory, for example).

-Of course, this can be a considerable asset professionally: being a universal citizen, able to communicate with people from all over the planet is crucial in our connected world.
+Of course, this can be a huge asset professionally: being a universal citizen, able to communicate with people from all over the planet is crucial in our connected world.

 Learning to garden can also be an unusual way to pass the time.
 Just because you have to stay indoors doesn't mean you can't start your spring gardening.
 Bring the outdoors in by growing seeds or planting a container garden.